libp2p/docs/content/concepts/transport.md

 to offer WebSockets that take the benefits of UDP and offer streams without head-of-line blocking.

-Recall that WebSockets are bidirectional, full-duplex communication between two points over a single-socket connection.
-WebTransport can be used like WebSockets, but with the support of multiple streams.
+While WebSocket provides a bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport exposes the streams of a QUIC connection to the browser.``

 WebTransport supports reliable streams that can be arbitrary in size.
 They can be independent and canceled if needed.
 The datagrams in a